 Kimberley Houses for Sale

 Search all Kimberley Houses for Sale and real estate listings below.
-Kimberley is a beautiful small scenic city in southeast BC.
+Kimberley BC is a beautiful small scenic city in southeast British Columbia.
 Kimberley has a family-centric atmosphere and features the Purcell and Rocky Mountains nearby, creating stunning natural landscapes.

 Kimberley is located along what’s referred to as BC’s Powder Highway—a stretch of quaint mountain towns featuring deep, powdery snow that attracts skiing enthusiasts from all over.
 Be sure to register for a free account so that you can receive email alerts whenever new Kimberley properties come on the market.